October 2017 – September 2021

-Brown rot, caused by Monilinia species, is one of most important diseases in stone fruits worldwide.
+Brown rot, caused by Monilinia species, is one of the most important diseases in stone fruits worldwide.
 In Europe, the disease is primarily caused by M. laxa whilst in North America, Asia and Australasia the main causative agent of brown rot is M. fructicola.
 However, M. fructicola, classified as a quarantine plant pathogen in Europe, has recently been reported in several European countries.
 A third species, M. fructigena also causes brown rot disease but infects fruit only via wounds unlike M. laxa and M. fructicola which can infect flowers and both healthy and wounded fruit.
-The life cycle of M. laxa comprises three key stages: (1) early infections causing blossom blight and twig cankers, (2) infection of fruit, and (3) survival over the winter on mummified fruits and twig cankers.
-Fruit is most susceptible to infection by M. laxa close to maturity.
-There is a growing trend to cover cherry crops after flowering; this reduces fruit splitting due to rain, one of main entry sites for Monilinia spp.

-Experiments will be designed to answer the following specific questions for each BCA:
+Experiments are being carried out to answer the following specific questions for each BCA:

 - To what extent do BCAs survive in winter on the surface of mummified fruit remaining on the tree or on the ground?